-SUPPLEMENTAL EXPERT REPORT AND DECLARATION OF SAUL CORNELL
+DECLARATION OF SAUL CORNELL

-I, Saul Cornell, declare that the following is true and correct:

-- 1. I have been asked by the Office of the Attorney General for the State of California to provide an expert opinion on the history of firearms regulation in the Anglo-American legal tradition, with a particular focus on how the Founding era understood the right to bear arms, as well as the understanding of the right to bear arms held at the time of the ratification of the Fourteenth Amendment to the United States Constitution.
-In N.Y.
-State Rifle & Pistol Association, Inc. v.
-Bruen, the U.S. Supreme Court underscored that text, history, and tradition are the foundation of modern Second Amendment jurisprudence.
-This modality of constitutional analysis requires that courts analyze history and evaluate the connections between modern gun laws and earlier approaches to firearms regulation in the American past.
+- I, Saul Cornell, declare under penalty of perjury that the following is true and correct: - I have been asked by the Attorney General's Office of the California Department of Justice to provide an expert opinion on the history of firearms regulation in the Anglo-American legal tradition, with a particular focus on how the Founding era understood the right to bear arms, as well as the understanding of the right to bear arms held at the time of the ratification of the Fourteenth Amendment to the United States Constitution.
+New York State Rifle & Pistol Ass'n Inc. v.
+Bruen, the U.S. Supreme Court underscored that text, history, and tradition are the foundation of modern Second Amendment jurisprudence. modality of constitutional analysis requires that courts analyze history and evaluate the connections between modern gun laws and earlier approaches to firearms regulation in the American past.
 My report explores these issues in some detail.
 Finally, I have been asked to evaluate the statute at issue in this case, particularly regarding its connection to the tradition of firearms regulation in American legal history. - 2.
 This declaration is based on my own personal knowledge and experience, and if I am called to testify as a witness, I could and would testify competently to the truth of the matters discussed in this declaration.